 William R. Davie Academy

-Practical education on lodge management and leadership, with classes on Masonic history, traditions, and structure.
+The William R. Davie Leadership Academy is a practical education on lodge management and leadership, with classes on Masonic history, traditions, and structure.
 Offered in your region, targeted to your needs and delivered by expert instructors.

 To expand the scope of training for North Carolina’s emerging Masonic leaders, the Grand Lodge Committee on Masonic Education developed the William R. Davie Leadership Academy.
 Named for the revolutionary war hero, diplomat, N.C. governor and grand master whose enlightened leadership placed our fraternity on a strong foundation in its early years, the Davie Academy delivers training that’s targeted to the needs of brethren at various stages of their Masonic development.

-The Academy’s all-new curriculum replaces the Wardens Bootcamps with day-long introductory, intermediate and advanced sessions.
+The Academy’s curriculum replaces the Wardens Bootcamp with day-long introductory, intermediate and advanced sessions.
 It offers to a broader range of members an opportunity to explore the Craft and improve themselves as Masonic leaders.
 Sessions are held monthly in various regions of the state, and instructors are experienced Masonic leaders specially trained to deliver coursework for maximum impact and efficiency.

 The Davie Academy’s goals: